Suraj-Kumar/suraj-kumar.github.io/README.md

 ## This is my System

 * Pursue passions, not paychecks
-* Beleive in change
+* Believe in change
 * Priotise customer
-* Discus ideas, not person
+* Discuss ideas, not person
 * Be lazy and stay hungry